Geta/geta-notfoundhandler/README.md

 `Install-Package Geta.NotFoundHandler`

-For the Episerver project, you would want to install Admin UI integration package.
+For the Optimizely project, you would want to install Admin UI integration package.

-`Install-Package Geta.NotFoundHandler.Episerver`
+`Install-Package Geta.NotFoundHandler.Optimizely`

-The package can be found in the [EPiServer Nuget Feed](https://nuget.episerver.com/package/?id=Geta.NotFoundHandler).
+The package can be found in the [Optimizely Nuget Feed](https://nuget.episerver.com/package/?id=Geta.NotFoundHandler).

 # Configuration

 Add the NotFound handler in the Startup.cs in the `ConfigureServices` method.
 Below is an example with all available configuration you can set.
-For Episerver project, also call `AddEpiserverNotFoundHandler` - it will add Admin UI in the Episerver admin UI.
+For Optimizely project, also call `AddOptimizelyNotFoundHandler` - it will add Admin UI in the Optimizely admin UI.

 ```
 public void ConfigureServices(IServiceCollection services)